dotnet/docs-aspire/docs/database/sql-server-entity-framework-component.md

 title: .NET Aspire SqlServer Entity Framework Core component
-description: This article describes the .NET Aspire SQL Server Entity Framework Core component. ms.topic: how-to ms.date: 11/11/2023
+description: This article describes the .NET Aspire SQL Server Entity Framework Core component. ms.topic: how-to ms.date: 11/15/2023
 ---

 # .NET Aspire SqlServer Entity Framework Core component

 In this article, you learn how to use the .NET Aspire SqlServer Entity Framework Core component.
 The `Aspire.Microsoft.EntityFrameworkCore.SqlServer` library is used to:

-- Registers [EntityFrameworkCore](/ef/core/) <xref:System.Data.Entity.DbContext> service for connecting to a SQL database.
+- Registers [EntityFrameworkCore](/ef/core/) <xref:Microsoft.EntityFrameworkCore.DbContext> service for connecting to a SQL database.
 - Automatically configures the following:
   - Connection pooling to efficiently managed HTTP requests and database connections
   - Health checks, logging and telemetry to improve app monitoring and diagnostics